|Copa Libertadores 1972|

 LW: Daniel Bertoni (Argentina)

-Bertoni started playing in Argentine's second division for Quilmes in 1972.
+Daniel Bertoni started playing in Argentine's second division for Quilmes in 1972.
 After one year he was transferred to first division's team Independiente where he played alongside Ricardo Bochini and won one national and 3 Copa Libertadores.
-In Europe, Breton also played for Sevilla, Fiorentina and Napoli.
+In Europe, Betoni also played for Sevilla, Fiorentina and Napoli.
+At the international level, he was capped 31 times.
+He scored one of the goals at the Final in the 1978 World Cup Finals against Holland.

 FW/LW: Raimundo Orsi (Argentina/Italy)